soxueren/atsd/api/data/series/aggregate.md

 ### Interpolation

 By the default, if the period doesn't contain any detailed values, it will be excluded from the results.

 The behaviour can be changed by specifying an interpolation function.
 The interpolation function will add a missing period and calculate its value based on previous and next period values.

+> Note that missing period values are interpolated from aggregate values of neighbouring periods and not from raw values.

 #### Interpolation Fields